laurynasgadl/php-validator/README.md

 `regex:{pattern}` : the value needs to match the given pattern

+`email` : the value needs to be an email

+`url` : the value needs to start with `http://` or `https://` and only contain URL-valid symbols

+`ip` : the value needs to be an IP address

 ## Custom messages
 You can set custom validation messages either via the Validator constructor or the `validate` method:
 ```php